Hal Epps

 Harold Franklin "Hal" Epps (March 26, 1914 – August 25, 2004) was an outfielder for the St. Louis Cardinals, St. Louis Browns, and Philadelphia Athletics.

 Although he only spent parts of four seasons in the majors, Epps had an 18-year professional baseball career.
 He compiled a .300 minor league average and led the Texas League in triples three times (1938, 1938, and 1947).

 When his playing days were over, he managed semi-pro teams and then worked for many years for Armco Steel.
-Epps spent two years in the 25th infantry division, spending time in both the Philippines and Japan.
-Upon his death he was buried at the Houston National Cemetery.
+During and after World War II, Epps served two years in the 25th Infantry Division, spending time in both the Philippines and Japan and leaving the service as a technician fourth grade.
+Upon his death, he was buried at the Houston National Cemetery.